Skip to main content

 The most common form is 21-OHD, accounting for more than 90% of all cases.
 According to newborn screening data, classic 21-OHD affects 1 in 10,000 to 1 in 15,000.

-The worldwide prevalence of NCAH among hyperandrogenic women was 4.2% (95% confidence interval: 3.2-5.4%) and is more frequent in certain ethnic groups, such as the Ashkenazi Jewish population[5].
+The worldwide prevalence of NCAH among hyperandrogenic women was 4.2% (95% confidence interval: 3.2-5.4%) and is more frequent in groups with high consanguinity, such as the Ashkenazi Jewish population.45

-A large study from France raised questions about the organisation of many screening programmes, showing results in preterm neonates to be significantly less reliable, and found a debatable effect on mortality overall[7].
-A study in Sweden, however, found neonatal screening had reduced mortality due to early detection of the salt-wasting form[8].
+A large study from France raised questions about screening, showing results in preterm neonates to be significantly less reliable and only moderate reliability in term neonates, and advised the cessation of screening for congenital adrenal hyperplasia.7 A study in Sweden, however, found neonatal screening had reduced mortality due to early detection of the salt-wasting form.8

 Clinical severity depends on the degree of 21-OHD.
 The classic forms present in childhood with marked underproduction of glucocorticoids and overproduction of adrenal androgens.
 In the most severe form, aldosterone deficiency leads to loss of salt.
 In the mildest form, there is sufficient cortisol production but at the expense of excess androgens.